How to Sear on the Grill

-Searing is a technique used to cook meats at a high temperature until a caramelized crust forms.
+Searing is a technique used to cook meats at a high temperature creating that caramelized crust that we all want.
 Caramelizing, or the “Maillard Reaction,” is the process during which the natural amino acids and sugars move to the surface of the meat and create flavor compounds.

-Room temperature meats help muscle fibers absorb juices for better flavor.
-Pat your meat dry, even if you’re using a marinade, so the meat doesn’t steam instead of sear.
+- Searing Prep Room temperature meats help muscle fibers absorb juices for better flavor.
+Pat your meat dry, even if you’re using a marinade.
+This will allow the meat to sear, instead of steam.
 Spray a little cooking oil on the grates to keep your food from sticking.

-Heat is the answer to searing.
+- Make It Hot Heat is the answer to searing.
 You’ll need temperatures of 400 degrees and above.
-They key is to hear the piece of meat aggressively sizzle when it hits the grates.
-Many grills come with a sear burner that gives you the direct heat that’s perfect for searing.
-But you can still create that heat with either a charcoal or gas grill.
+You want to hear the piece of meat sizzle when it hits the grates.
+Many grills come with a sear burner that will give you the direct heat perfect for searing, but you can still create that heat with either a charcoal or gas grill.

-For safe internal temperatures, make sure you use a meat thermometer because the outside will be brown but the inside can still be very rare and not cooked to safety guidelines.
+- Get a Reading For safe internal temperatures, make sure you use a meat thermometer.
+The outside may be brown but the inside can still be undercooked.

-Tru-Infrared™ cooking systems will give you the perfect searing temperatures.
-First use the sear setting or high and then lower the burner to finish cooking.
+- Searing on a TRU-Infrared™ Grill TRU-Infrared™ cooking systems will give you the perfect searing temperatures.
+First sear with the burners on high, then lower them to finish cooking.

-A sear burner is a separate section of a gas grill that has an infrared plate to create extremely high temperatures.
+- Sear Burner A sear burner is a separate section of a gas grill that has an infrared plate to create extremely high temperatures.
 Sear your steaks on the burner and then move them to a cooler section of the grill to cook them thoroughly.
-You don’t need to close the lid while the steaks are searing
+You don’t need to close the lid while the steaks are searing.

-You can also use a pan searing method, where you place a cast iron pan on the grate and sear your meat in the pan.
-Use a little oil to coat the pan and wait until it’s thin and bubbling, but not burning or smoking.
+- Pan Searing You can also use a pan searing method.
+Place a cast iron pan on the grate and sear your meat in the pan.
+Use a little oil to coat the pan, waiting until it’s thin and bubbling, but not burning or smoking.